Keyboard shortcuts

 hqstage install hqs-quantum-solver

-To use HQS Quantum Solver, you furthermore need to install the Intel Math Kernel Library (MKL), which is described in the Installation section.
+To use HQS Quantum Solver, you furthermore need to install the Intel Math Kernel Library (MKL), which can be done in three different ways.

 1. You can use HQStage to install the MKL into the currently active virtual environment.